kerosiinikone/svelte-rbac-passkey/README.md

 - Better UI elements, animations, spinners, skeletons, etc (last in order)
 - Main protected items page
 - What data is passed around in requests, in what order, and if it's even necessary??
-- Email Conf, starting from the last input field, loop backwards in backspace is pressed